 Race/ethnicity.
 Black men have a higher risk of prostate cancer than white men.
 They are also more likely to develop prostate cancer at an earlier age and to have aggressive tumors that grow quickly.
 The exact reasons for these differences are not known and may involve socioeconomic and other factors.
 Hispanic men have a lower risk of developing prostate cancer and dying from the disease than white men.
 Prostate cancer occurs most often in North America and northern Europe.
 It also appears that prostate cancer is increasing among Asian people living in urbanized environments, such as Hong Kong, Singapore, and North American and European cities, particularly among those who have a more western lifestyle.

-Family history/genetics.
-Prostate cancer often begins when one or more genes in a cell are mutated (changed), causing cells to multiply uncontrollably and become cancerous.
-Most prostate cancers (about 75%) are considered sporadic, meaning that the genetic changes occur by chance after a person is born.
-Prostate cancer that runs in a family, called familial prostate cancer, is less common (about 20%) and occurs because of a combination of shared genes and shared environmental or lifestyle factors.
-Hereditary (inherited) prostate cancer is rare (about 5%) and occurs when gene mutations are passed down within a family from one generation to the next.
+Family history.
+Prostate cancer often begins when one or more genes in a cell are mutated, or changed, causing cells to multiply uncontrollably and become cancerous.
+About 75% of prostate cancers are considered sporadic, meaning that the genetic changes occur by chance after a person is born.
+Prostate cancer that runs in a family, called familial prostate cancer, is less common, accounting for about 20% of cases, and occurs because of a combination of shared genes and shared environmental or lifestyle factors.
+Hereditary prostate cancer, meaning the cancer is inherited, is rare and accounts for about 5% of cases.
+Hereditary prostate cancer occurs when gene mutations are passed down within a family from one generation to the next.
 Hereditary prostate cancer may be suspected if a man’s family history includes any of the following characteristics:

 - Three or more first-degree relatives with prostate cancer